Become a Patreon supporter and help to unlock free ads on RFS!

 The site gets over 9,000 monthly views a month, which suggests that the pay-per-ad model is no longer the best option.
 By creating a Patreon account, I aim to reverse that model.
 How?
 Instead of asking a few sellers to pay for their ads, I believe it makes more sense to ask the broad RFS’s audience to become supporters so that those who can make a small, regular contribution that would allow the following:

 - If we reach a monthly fee of €100, I will stop charging sellers for ads on RFS.
 This way, instead of having a few sellers who pay for a few ads, a small contribution from the RFS community of visitors would allow for free ads on RFS.

 - Free ads equal more recorders for sale!

 That mid-priced recorder you were hesitant to sell?
 With free ads, it’d be a no-brainer: up on RFS!
 That rare recorder model in an odd pitch you were sure no one would be interested in buying?
-With free ads, why not giving a try?
+With free ads, why not give it a try?
 That large consort consisting of 10 recorders that would previously cost €100 to get posted?
 With free ads, it’ll be travelling on to its new owner in a matter of days!
-These are some examples to show why I believe it makes more sense now to ask the broad RFS’s audience to become supporters so that those who can make a small, regular contribution to unlock free ads on RFS.
+These are some examples to show why I believe it makes more sense now to ask the wide RFS audience to become supporters so that those who can make a small, regular contribution to unlock free ads on RFS.